anyrun-org/anyrun/plugins/stdin/README.md

   allow_invalid: false,
   // How many entries should be displayed at max
   max_entries: 5,
-  // Whether to preserve the original order of entries instead of sorting by fuzzy match score
+  // Whether to preserve the original order of entries instead of sorting by fuzzy match score.
+Matches are still filtered out if there is no similarity to input.
   preserve_order: false,
 )